bishnoipk01/assignment/P2-django_app/README.md

 This project is a Django application that demonstrates:

 - A custom user model using email as the primary identifier.
-- A Company model for managing company data.
+- A Company model for managing company info.
 - Standard authentication features (login, registration, logout) and profile management.
+- standard users are only allowed to update their profile information
+- Admin users are allowed to modify all company information and users information
 - Token-based authentication and REST API endpoints for both the User and Company models.
+- All the company information and users information are stored in sqlite(default) database

 ## How to Run the Application